sbryant/hubot-shaky/README.md

 Description
 -----------
-Shaky is an adapter for hubot that let's [clubot](https://github.com/hackinggibsons/clubot) proxy commands to hubot from IRC over 0mq.
+Shaky is an adapter for hubot that interfaces with [clubot](https://github.com/hackinggibsons/clubot) to proxy messages from IRC over 0mq to hubot.

 Installtion
 -----------